7.1 Handicap Committee

 Any adjustment to a player’s Handicap Index resulting from a handicap review must:

 - Be applied only after the player has been informed and has had an opportunity to respond to the Handicap Committee or, where appropriate, the Authorized Association.
+The player must have recourse to an appeals procedure, if requested.

 - Be a minimum of 1 stroke, upward or downward.